 Federal Work Study Program

 The Federal Work-Study (FWS) Program is a federally subsidized student employment program through which a portion of your wages are paid by federal funds and the balance.
 In addition to on-campus jobs, you may also work in off-campus community service jobs.
-Job opportunities are also available for non work-study applicants.
+Job opportunities may also available for non work-study applicants.
 All student employment opportunities, both on and off campus, are managed through the Career Services Office.

 International Scholarships and Loans